SHTOOLS/SHTOOLS/src/fdoc/plmbar_d1.md

 `cnorm` : input, optional, integer, default = 0
 :   If 1, the complex normalization of the associated Legendre functions will be used.
 The default is to use the real normalization.

+`exitstatus` : output, optional, integer
+:   If present, instead of executing a STOP when an error is encountered, the variable exitstatus will be returned describing the error.
+0 = No errors; 1 = Improper dimensions of input array; 2 = Improper bounds for input variable; 3 = Error allocating memory; 4 = File IO error.

 # Description